JuliaGeometry/Meshes.jl/docs/src/algorithms/discretization.md

   end
 end
 ```
-Now, we will read point values from an example file `smooth1.line`, and construct a polygon from those files using the `readpoly` function in the following manner:
+Now, we will read point values from an example file `smooth1.line`, and construct a polygon from those points using the `readpoly` function:
 ```@example overview
 # Construct the polygon from the points in 'smooth1.line'
 poly = readpoly(Float32, "/home/atreyamaj/.julia/dev/Meshes/test/data/smooth1.line")